-Todd M. Hopfinger is an associate in Sterne Kessler’s Electronics Practice Group.
+Todd M. Hopfinger is a director in Sterne Kessler’s Electronics Practice Group.
 Todd focuses on the preparation and prosecution of patent applications.
 Todd has drafted patent applications relating to communications technologies, database systems, bioinformatics technologies and tools, complex signal processing techniques, power management for battery powered devices, and image processing.

 Todd also has experience in drafting non-infringement and invalidity opinions, inter partes review and reexamination proceedings at the USPTO and the Patent Trial and Appeal Board, and assisting with district court litigation matters.

 His technical experience includes software systems, databases, computer networks, and bioinformatics.
 He brings additional experience in security and cryptography from his past research experience designing a mobile communications system for first responders at the University of Michigan.